jpmv27/tagbar/README.md

 - Add case-insensitive sort option
 - Keep cursor on same tag when toggling 'hide nonpublic' option
 - Update status line when changing buffer or unpausing
-- Tab support (experimental): fix broken :tabe when tagbar is visible
+- Fix broken :tabe when tagbar is visible

 Changes are licensed under the same terms as the original